openoakland/openoakland.org/.github/contributing.md

 - `image:` Thumbnail filename (recommended min.
 300px wide and uploaded to `src/assets/images/projects/projectname.png`)
 - `website:` Public-facing URL of live project
 - `repo:` URL of primary code repository (if more than one, the primary repo should clearly link to related repos in the ReadMe)
+- `tech:` Platforms and languages used (enter "TBD" if not decided yet)
 - `leader:` Name of Project Lead (preferably their Slack handle)
 - `slack_id:` See "How to find the `slack_id` of a Slack channel" section below
 - `slack_channel:` Name of Slack channel